gbdev/pandocs/content/Sound_Controller.md

 meaning that \"tickling\" a pulse channel regularly enough will cause its \"duty step\" to never advance.

-When turning off CH3, the nibble being played is latched, but may become a 0 over time (TODO: this needs to be researched.
-Do individual bits decay?).
-When turning the channel on again, that value is played first, then the second nibble (lower 4 bits of \$FF30) plays.
+When restarting CH3, it resumes playing the last 4-bit sample it read from wave RAM, or 0 if no sample has been read since APU reset.
+(Sample latching is independent of output level control in NR32.)
+After the latched sample completes, it starts with the second sample in wave RAM (low 4 bits of \$FF30).
+The first sample (high 4 bits of \$FF30) is played last.

+CH3 output level control does not, in fact, alter the output level.
+It shifts the **digital** value CH3 is outputting (read below), not the analog value.

 APU technical explanation
 -------------------------